How To Start a Blog: Easy-to-Follow Steps [Updated for 2021]

 You can check them out Here.

-Another premium theme supplier that many popular bloggers use and come highly recommended, is StudioPress.
+Another premium theme supplier that many popular bloggers use and come highly recommended, is StudioPress (not as user-friendly).
 Like ElegantThemes, StudioPress themes are professional and designed for speed and beauty as well.

 Now that you have your theme figured out, it’s time to continue the customization process using WordPress plugins.